 Offered: Fall, Spring.

-MLED 340 - Differentiated Elements in Middle School Instruction (3)

-Preservice teachers focus on methods of selecting strategies to meet the needs of diverse learners and the relationship between assessments and planning for instruction in the differentiated classroom.

-Prerequisite: MLED 330.

-Offered: Fall, Spring, Summer.

 MLED 510 - Teaching and Learning at the Middle-Level (3)

 Students examine the physical, emotional, social, and intellectual characteristics of early adolescents and the impact of society on early adolescents.
 A practicum of fifteen hours is required.